spell-music/csound-expression/ideas/CE-Release-todo.md

 * complete Hard and Soft sync

-* complete partikkel helper function to read from samples think hard on interface how to mke it easy  (what namings to choose)

-    * based on samples

-    * maybe other cases:  (I think it's better for the next release)

 * make granular oscillators (based on SHARC and partikkel)

 * include table Read/Write opcodes